FakeItEasy/FakeItEasy/docs/specifying-a-call-to-configure.md

 A.CallTo(() => fakeShop.Address).Returns("123 Fake Street");
 ```

-The expressions in the above example are not evaluated by FakeItEasy:
+The expressions in the above example are not evaluated by BlairItEasy:
 no call to `GetTopSellingCandy` or `Address` is made.
 The expressions
 are just used to identify which call to configure, after which
 `A.CallTo` returns an object that can be used to specify how the fake